Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

-In the left panel of Fig.~\ref{fig_NeelandFV}(b), we compare the decay rate extracted from numerical simulations with theoretical predictions using Eq.~(6) of Ref.~\cite{2021_Lagnese_FVDinSpinChains} (solid gray line).
+In the left panel of Fig.~\ref{fig_NeelandFV}(b), we compare the decay rate extracted from numerical simulations with theoretical predictions from Eq.~(6) of Ref.~\cite{2021_Lagnese_FVDinSpinChains} (solid gray line, without any fitting parameters).
 Remarkably, the decay rates for the PQG state show excellent agreement with the theory over four orders of magnitude, with no fitting parameters.
-In contrast, for the Néel state, it becomes difficult to identify a clear exponential decay regime when $V/\Delta_l \ge 10$ (small $\Delta_l$).
-This is because the Néel state exhibits overwhelming fluctuations that obscure the weak FVD signal (see SM Sec.~\ref{SM.sec.Decay_vs_deltal} ~\cite{SM}).
-These fluctuations arise from the excess energy of the Néel state relative to the PQG state, which cannot be dissipated in an isolated system.
-Nevertheless, when using the same time windows (as the PQG's) to forcibly fit $M_{\rm{AFM}}^{\rm{~res}}(t)$, we find that the resulted $\gamma$ for the Néel state rapidly deviate from the theoretical prediction as $\Delta_l$ decreases.
-These striking distinctions, present despite the high overlap between the two states, can be understood heuristically: for small $\Delta_l$, the PQG state is, by construction, nearly an eigenstate of the post-quench Hamiltonian, ensuring its metastability.
-In contrast, the Néel state corresponds to the groundstate when $\Delta_l \to +\infty$, leaving it a broader superposition of eigenstates of the post-quench Hamiltonian.
+In contrast, for the Néel state, it becomes difficult to identify a clear exponential decay regime when $V/\Delta_l \ge 10$.
+This is because the weak exponential decay signal is masked by stronger high-frequency oscillations (see SM Sec.~\Romannum{3}~\cite{SM}).
+Nevertheless, using the same time windows (as the PQG's) to fit $M_{\rm{AFM}}^{\rm{~res}}(t)$, we find that the resulted $\gamma$ for the Néel state rapidly deviate from the theoretical prediction as $\Delta_l$ decreases.
+These distinctions are striking given the high overlap between the two states, but can be understood heuristically: for small $\Delta_l$, the PQG state is, by construction, nearly an eigenstate of the post-quench Hamiltonian, ensuring its metastability; in contrast, the Néel state, which corresponds to the ground state when $\Delta_l \to +\infty$, represents a broad superposition of eigenstates of the post-quench Hamiltonian.